Sharjah Police Force: Rafid

 The 50 vehicles of the Rafid traffic accident patrol (there are 120 Rafid officers) were launched in May 2018 and replaced the previous Saeed service, attending minor traffic incidents and producing police reports.
 Supported by a mobile Rafid application, the Rafid patrol charges a fee of Dhs440 for attending an accident and writing a police report.
 Without this report, vehicle repairs cannot be carried out in Sharjah.
 Minor accidents can also be reported through the Rafid smart app, if app users complete the report without requiring a Rafid officer to attend, the fee is reduced to Dhs385.
 A 14-man contact center supports the Rafid service, which aims to respond to Sharjah's some 300 daily minor accidents within 15 minutes.
 Rafid officers are not policemen.

 Police Sciences Academy

 The Sharjah Police Sciences Academy is located at Sharjah University City.
 Governed by the Police Sciences Academy Council, in 2018 it launched a research award aiming to encourage innovation and research in curbing crime and increasing public security.

 Police Magazine

 Established in 1988, the Sharjah Police magazine, Al Shurti, is a monthly bulletin.
 A quarterly title, Al Fikr Al Shurti, is also published.
 A radio show dedicated to issues of public security, Aman Ya Beladi, runs on Sharjah Radio and a TV programme also runs on Sharjah Television.

 Uniform and livery

-The Sharjah Police uniform is either green with a red cap and epaulettes or blue/grey with a blue cap.
-Police cars are blue and white, including those of the 'Anjad' patrol.
+The Sharjah Police uniform (from September 2024) is either sandy brown with a black cap or blue/grey with a yellow suit and a red cap, and the police cars are either sandy brown and white (Anjad) or white with sandy brown writing.